StableMTL: Repurposing Latent Diffusion Models for Multi-Task Learning from Partially Annotated Synthetic Datasets: Experiments

-\condenseparagraph{Limitations.} We observe that despite enhancing multi-task capabilities, \OURS{} performance on some individual tasks lags behind single-task models.
+\condenseparagraph{Limitations.} {Despite} enhancing multi-task capabilities, \OURS{} performance on some individual tasks lags behind single-task models.
 Furthermore, adding some new tasks (\eg, shading) affects the individual performances on other tasks as evidenced in~\cref{fig:ablate-tasks-combination}, showing that cross-task interaction is far from optimal yet.
 In terms of inference, multi-task prediction is currently sequential.
 We believe this is a constraint that future work could address with models enabling simultaneous multi-output prediction via improved multi-token conditioning.
-Additionally, the uniform task sampling strategy could be refined through adaptive approaches.
+Additionally, the uniform task sampling strategy could be refined through adaptive approaches. {Affine-invariant metrics effectively capture relative performance differences between methods~\cite{marigold,he2024lotus,midas}, yet may not fully reflect downstream performance.}